Earth-OS/Earthos/README.md

 =======

 Earthship Opperating Systems.
-ased on LAW OF ONE FBhere The Twin Flame Paradyne
+Based on the: LAW OF ONE :

-fully intigrated "defualt" redundant GLOBAL system.
+The Twin Flame Paradyne~ Nusys -Paradyes.
+Global-On-Demand-Systems.(GODS)///UlikeTaht one?.

+Fully Intigrated "Defualt" Redundant GLOBAL Systems Management.
 Access anywhere/ global administrations.
+AnonFlightCrew/MaxFilter/2215SystemFilters.
+Earth is a /The SHIP.

+The Crew Is UNI.
+We have needs.
+Global System Votes an Data Mining Anylitics.
+TotalIntigration.
+MISSION: [addfullliveranthere].// Home For Everyone. basic start set for everyone Complete with live guardian host teams to facilitae a neverending story of learning an self discovery